Welcome to today's edition of the Rush 24-7 podcast.

 They're just livid at Obama.

-They're writing about they Can't believe that Obama would do this.
+They're writing about—they can't believe that Obama would do this.

 They can believe Bush would do it.

-They can believe Nixon would they cannot believe that Obama's collecting their private data and bragging about it.
+They cannot believe that Obama's collecting their private data and bragging about it.

 Just little things like that.

-If you're healthy, if you don't get sick much, if you don't go to the doctor much, use your health insurance much, you are a genetic lottery winner.
+It's if you're healthy, if you don't get sick much, if you don't go to the doctor much, use your health insurance much, you are a genetic lottery winner.

 It has nothing to do with the way you live, nothing to do with doing the right things.